NemsLucky/ghostify/README.md

 # ghostify
-ghostify is a ghost theme deployer that allow you to deploy your ghost the localy and test it without restarting your ghost server
+ghostify is a ghost theme deployer that allow you to deploy your ghost theme localy and test it without restarting your ghost server

 ## installation
 ```sh